-There are many Creedence Clearwater Revival songs which are worthy of being at the top of this list, but the intelligence and elegance of this track, not to mention its cultural importance, mean that Fortunate Son must take the top spot.
+There are many Creedence Clearwater Revival songs that are worthy of being at the top of this list, but the intelligence and elegance of this track, not to mention it’s cultural importance, mean that Fortunate Son must take the top spot.

-Over their short but successful career, CCR created some historic tracks which are still very popular today.
-That they were able to have such an impact on the music industry in such a small amount of time speaks volumes to their irrepressible talent.
-All of the Creedence Clearwater Revival songs on this list are bonafide classics which have undoubtedly earned their place in rock history.
+Over their short but successful career, Creedence Clearwater Revival created some historic tracks which are still very popular today.
+That they were able to have such an impact on the music industry in such a small amount of time speaks volumes about their irrepressible talent.
+All of the Creedence Clearwater Revival songs on this list are bonafide classics that have undoubtedly earned their place in rock history.

 Top 10 Creedence Clearwater Revival Songs article published on Classic RockHistory.com© 2022